 I posted a chili recipe a while back titled “Chili 102”.
 That recipe was based upon the popular recipe called Major Cojone’s Chili.
-Jill friend Abby tipped us off on his recipe.
+Jill’s friend Abby, tipped us off on his recipe.
 Thanks Abby.
 I hosted a little pre-Christmas shindig at our house.
-I was going to go Asian fusion but I noticed at my Mom’s Slider Bday party a lot of the gals were going bun less.
-So concerned about the gluten free crowd I opted for a nice chili.
+I was going to go Asian fusion, but I noticed at my Mom’s Slider Bday party a lot of the gals were going bun less.
+So concerned about the gluten free crowd, I opted for a nice chili.
 The older folks in our family don’t like the spice levels that I prefer so I toned it down a bit and added more sugar than I otherwise would.
 It turned out great.
 We had about 20 folks and almost everyone went back for a little more.
 Always a good sign.

-I severed the chili with Fritos, diced sweet onions, Shredded Cheddar from a block, and Zesta crackers.
-I grew up a Zesta guy but converted to Fritos.
+I served the chili with Fritos, diced sweet onions, Shredded cheddar from a block, and Zesta crackers.
+I grew up a Zesta cracker guy, but converted to Fritos.

 4 lbs of Grass Fed Ground Beef

 4 jalapeno peppers (seeded for less heat)

 2 cans (15oz) of beans (chili, pinto or kidney)

 2 cans (15oz) of fire roasted tomatoes

 1 cup of ketchup

 1-2 beers (or beef stock or blend of stock/beer and water)